What is an electronic label and QR code?

 We also regularly check for new updates and are able to adapt our platform as legislation evolves.

 You should include the energy value on the physical label.
-The energy value can be expressed using the symbol “E” for energy.
+The energy value can be expressed using the symbol โEโ for energy.

-In addition there should be compliance with the remaining mandatory labeling requirements e.g. the name of the product, the alcohol content, etc.
+In addition, there must be compliance with other mandatory labeling requirements, e.g. product name, alcohol content, etc.

 These are: